 This video helps to explain the basic principles of the process.

 Why can’t I have a wheeled bin for my recycling?

 Warwick District Council operates a kerbside sort method of recycling where recycling is sorted into different material types during collection.
-Although this method asks for more input from residents and is more time consuming for the collection crews, the benefits in terms of the end use of the recyclable material are greater and it is a more cost effective system for the Council.
+Although this method asks for more input from residents and is more time consuming for the collection crews, the benefits in terms of the end use of the recyclable material are generally greater and it has been a more cost effective system for the Council.